 In addition to interest rates and loan terms, also compare any fees that come along with the refinanced loan.
 You’ll probably be charged a loan origination fee which will be tacked onto your principal balance.
 It usually ranges between 1-2% of your loan amount, so it can easily cost you an extra several hundred dollars.

 Each state also charges a vehicle title transfer fee.
-The amount varies depending on where you live but it should only cost a few dollars which will also be added to your loan amount.
+The amount varies depending on where you live.
+However, it should only cost a few dollars which will also be added to the amount of your loan.

 Always remember that when considering your refinance options, you should consider the full cost of the loan to determine whether or not it’s the right choice for you.